AinsleyNealColina/Colina-2ECEA-PA4/README.md

 plt.show()
 `

-The code plots a Seaborn bar chart comparing the average grades (Average) for each gender (Gender) in the DataFrame df, using a 10×6 figure size, no error bars, and a title.
+The code plots a Seaborn bar chart comparing the average grades (Average) for each gender (Gender) in the DataFrame df, using a 10×6 figure size, no error bars, and a title.(With the help of matplotlib.pyplot and seaborn)

 <img width="467" height="306" alt="image" src="https://github.com/user-attachments/assets/6ce11284-86a2-4ec6-abf8-d5f3d77dc327" />